What is Hidden in the 2023 Florida Social Studies Standards?

 Second, by 1850, the United States became the world’s most powerful slave society with its enslaving states agitating for all western territories to be slave states.
 America’s cotton output was its largest export and was a significant accelerant of the Industrial Revolution.
 The aggregate financial worth of enslaved persons exceeded the aggregate value of all other industrial or agricultural resources combined.
 It took a bloody war and all of Abraham Lincoln’s political wiles to finely outlaw slavery.

-The 2023 Florida Standards cover none of the foregoing, leaving social studies teachers to the understandably more comfortable task of delving into what the Sumerians were doing to secure free labor—5000 years ago.
+The 2023 Florida Standards cover none of this, leaving social studies teachers to the understandably more comfortable task of delving into what the Sumerians were doing to secure free labor—5000 years ago.
+No kidding, the Florida standards spend time reviewing some Sumerian law code?
+Really?

 What Can Be Done?